 Edamame is a great source of nutrition and protein for a dog.
 They can be served when baked and make no mess.
 Edamame is pocket friendly and ready to be a quick and light adventure treat.
 Just make sure not to feed the dog the shell.
 See our full guide can dogs eat edamame for more information.

-Lima beans are definitely ok for dog to eat.
+Lima beans are definitely ok for dogs to eat.
 They don’t have as much protein as some of the other beans.
-They come in at 5 grams of protein an ounce, which is about half of the amount fount in edamame.
+They come in at 5 grams of protein an ounce, which is about half of the amount found in edamame.